 How long after I adopt an animal from PACC/HSSA am I able to use my exam coupon?

 If you make your appointment within three days of adoption, we will allow up to two weeks for the courtesy examination.

 Can I still get a discounted exam from PACC/HSSA if I forgot my records?

 If we can confirm that your pet was adopted from PACC/HSSA, you may still receive the complimentary examination.

 Unfortunately, no. Payment is expected when services are rendered.
 In order to focus on our patients’ needs, customer service, and to minimize cost, we do not offer billing.
-We do, however, accept cash, credit, debit cards, and Care Credit.
-You can apply for Care Credit while you are here in the clinic or from the comfort of your home computer.
+We do, however, accept cash, credit, debit cards, Care Credit and Scratch Pay.
+You can apply for Care Credit and Scratch Pay while you are here in the clinic or from the comfort of your home computer.
 Another option may be to apply for pet insurance.
 Please visit Trupanion.com and enter your pet’s information to get a quote today!